Nirmala-research/DBMS/README.md

 - 2NF: It is known as the second normal form.
 A table to be in its second normal form should satisfy the following conditions:
     - The table should be in its 1NF i.e. satisfy all the conditions of 1NF.
-    - Every non-prime attribute of the table should be fully functionally dependent on the primary key i.e. every non-key attribute should be dependent on the primary key in such a way that if any key element is deleted then even the non_key element will be saved in the database.
+    - Every non-prime attribute of the table should be fully functionally dependent on the primary key, i.e. every non-key attribute should be dependent on the primary key in such a way that if any key element is deleted, then even the non_key element will be saved in the database.

 - 3NF: It is known as the third normal form.
 A table to be in its third normal form should satisfy the following conditions:
     - The table should be in its 2NF i.e. satisfy all the conditions of 2NF.